joakimstolen/PG5100Enterprise1_Exam/README.md

 ###Extra
 - Added a searchfield where a user can search through all items by name or by value
 - Added a check if password is set blank when signing up

+###Links
+- I used this link when trying to figure out how to iterate when counting amount of each item https://stackoverflow.com/questions/18410035/ways-to-iterate-over-a-list-in-java

 ###Possible bugs
 - if you give wrong input (text) in searchfield when searching for price an error will occur